 We happily accept both as they are important in different ways!
-Cash donations – in addition to being able to purchase food, socks, and underwear – allow us to maintain our facility and support our staff.
+Cash donations – in addition to being able to purchase food and clothing items – allow us to maintain our facility and support our staff.
 In-kind donations – food and clothing – are critical to supporting our mission.
 Food donations often give us a great variety of items that may be harder for us to purchase – like cooking oil, spices, and other pantry essentials.
 Donations of gently-used clothing for every member of the family are featured in our StyleXchange program and are in high demand.

 Our food shelf directly distributes food to people in the community through our SuperShelf.
 Valley Outreach leverages the buying power of food banks, like Second Harvest Heartland and The Food Group.
 We purchase food in bulk from both our food bank partners.
 Through them, we source a variety of foods and ensure we have a consistent inventory of high-demand foods for shoppers.

 We help anyone who comes to us in need.
 Making assumptions based on appearance or material possessions is not helpful nor accurate.
 We ask that the community remember that appearances don’t always reflect need.